Oniric75/evsemasterudp/README.md

 > **EQUIPMENT PROTECTION**: Repeated charge starts can prematurely wear out your charging station's contactors.
 This integration includes automatic protections, but **use is at your own risk**.

+> **📱 APPLICATION CONFLICT**: **DO NOT use the "EVSE Master" mobile app simultaneously with this integration!** Running both at the same time will cause connection conflicts and crash both systems.
+If you need to use the mobile app, temporarily disable the Home Assistant integration first.

 **Built-in protections**:
 - 🛡️ **Rapid change protection**: Prevents too frequent starts/stops (5 min minimum delay)
 - 🔒 **16A safety fallback**: In case of error, automatically limits to 16A